gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/accordion.md

 let a3 = accordion!("a:c,w:15,h:10,panels:[A,B,C],flags:TransparentBackground");
 ```

 The caption of each accordion may contain the special character `&` that indicates that the next character is a hot-key.
-For example, constructing a accordion panel with the following caption `&Start` will set up the text of the accordion to `Start` and will set up character `S` as the hot key to activate that accordion panel.
+For example, constructing an accordion panel with the following caption `&Start` will set up the text of the accordion to `Start` and will set up character `S` as the hot key to activate that accordion panel.

-A accordion supports all common parameters (as they are described in [Instantiate via Macros](../instantiate_via_macros.md) section).
+An accordion supports all common parameters (as they are described in [Instantiate via Macros](../instantiate_via_macros.md) section).
 Besides them, the following **named parameters** are also accepted:

 | Parameter name | Type | Positional parameter | Purpose                                                                           |
 | -------------- | ---- | -------------------- | --------------------------------------------------------------------------------- |
 | `flags`        | List | **No**               | Accordion initialization flags  (available list include: `TransparentBackground`) |
 | `panels`       | List | **No**               | A list of accordion panels                                                        |

-A accordion supports the following initialization flags:
+An accordion supports the following initialization flags:
 * `accordion::Flags::TransparentBackground` or `TransparentBackground` (for macro initialization) - this will not draw the background of the accordion

 Some examples that uses these paramateres: